ngojason9/Bike-Share-Haverford/README.md

 ```
 $ git clone https://github.com/ngojason9/Bike-Share-Haverford/
 ```
+Next, go to the directory and create a new virtual enviroment with `virtualenv env`.

-Activate the virtual environment.
+Then, activate the virtual environment.
 If you are on Linux/MacOS, use the command `$ source env/bin/activate`.
 If you are on Windows, use `$ env\Scripts\activate`.

-Install all dependencies via the command
+Finally, install all dependencies via the command
 ```
 $ pip install -r requirements.txt
 ```
+*Note: make sure you are working with* `Python 3`, *as some packages are not available for* `Python 2`.

 ### Usage
 Now that you have installed all the dependencies, run the command `$ flask run` in the virtual environment to test the application.